Frequently Asked Questions

 -

 If you do Army ROTC, you will generally have more options upon commissioning.
 We can commission you in the Active Duty, Army Reserve, or Army National Guard.
 Air Force and Navy ROTC cannot commission you into the Reserve or National Guard.
-This allows more options for you because if end up with an incredible opportunity on the civilian side (new start-up company, fortune 500 company, your own business), you can now branch into the reserves or national guard, and then continue your civilian career.
+This allows more options for you because if end up with an incredible opportunity on the civilian side (new start-up company, fortune 500 company, your own business), you can now branch into the Reserves or National Guard, and then continue your civilian career.

 -